zengxiaofei/HapHiC/README.md

 HapHiC has introduced a separate command, `haphic refsort`, in version 1.0.4 to order and orient whole scaffolds according to a reference genome.

-To begin, you should prepare a PAF file by align raw contigs (**not scaffolds**) to a reference genome using [minimap2](https://github.com/lh3/minimap2).
+To begin, you should prepare a PAF file by align raw contigs (**not scaffolds**) to a chromosome-level reference genome using [minimap2](https://github.com/lh3/minimap2).
 The reference genome can be from the same species or a closely related one:

 ```bash
 # The preset can be `asm5` if the reference genome is well-assembled from the same species